 - 8. Repeat for other wheel or wheels. - 9.
 On tandem axles the brake cables from the rear axle should pass over this axle and cross over each other, before being connected to the abutment (bracket) on the front axle.
-Where ATC is fitted to a tandem axle caravan, the brake cables SHOULD NOT be crossed over. - Ensure the balance bar (compensator) is being pulled evenly (Figs.10 & 12).
+Where ATC is fitted to a tandem axle caravan the brake cables should not be crossed over.

+- Ensure the balance bar (compensator) is being pulled evenly (Figs.10 & 12).
 Excessive movement to this bar (double on tandem axles) would indicate possible incorrect adjustment (if appropriate, repeat step No. 7 - Fig. 12). - 11.
 Check the brake rod support bracket, (fixed to the floor) IS supporting the brake rod evenly.
 The brake rod MUST ALWAYS run straight, NEVER bent or curved under any fittings.
 On tandem axles, using the double balance bar, a brake rod support tube (ALKO Part No. 228827) MUST ALWAYS be fitted on the end of the brake rod, passing through the centre aperture on the abutment. - 12.
 Remove the slack in the brake rod by adjusting the long ball nut, rear of the balance bar, ensuring the overrun lever makes contact with the end of the towing shaft.
 Note!
 Over adjustment to the long ball nut (Fig. 12/Item 2) could induce movement of the inner brake cable, reducing the effective clearance of the brake shoes.
 If the overrun lever will not make contact, it is possible the two lock nuts, forward of the spring cylinder, are incorrectly adjusted.
-Loosen the nuts and adjust brake rod as above (Figs. 10 & 12).

-- OVER ADJUSTMENT of either the wheel brakes or linkages, will result in difficult reversing causing the wheels to "lock-up". - 14.
+Loosen the nuts and adjust brake rod as above (Figs. 10 & 12). - OVER ADJUSTMENT of either the wheel brakes or linkages, will result in difficult reversing causing the wheels to "lock-up". - 14.
 When parking, the handbrake lever MUST ALWAYS be engaged into the fully upright position (90°).
+This is to compress the spring within the spring cylinder and thereby create an energy store which will automatically engage the brakes further should the caravan move.
 If difficulty is experienced in this operation, try easing the caravan backwards with one hand while engaging the handbrake fully with the other.
 This manoeuvre should not be attempted on a rearwards facing slope.
 In this case wheel chocks should be used combined with the handbrake.
-See page 221 for all handbrake operations. - 15.
-Finally, if the road wheels have been removed, re-tighten using a calibrated Torque Wrench (see Changing a wheel).
+See page 254 for all handbrake operations.

+15. Finally, if the road wheels have been removed, re-tighten using a calibrated Torque Wrench (see Changing a wheel).
 Remember to over-tighten is just as dangerous as to under-tighten, as this can distort the wheel rims.
 Avoid the use of power wrenches.

-A WARNING: The torque settings should be rechecked regularly.
+WARNING: The torque settings should be rechecked regularly.
 Wheel bolts should NEVER be lubricated.